paster489/cifar10_analysis/README.md

 Due to time limit, I didn't make the directories generalization in the code.

-After you will clone this git repository, in files “data_visualization.ipynb”, "cifar_10_train_rev_2.py" and “inference.ipynb” replace "/home/projects/bagon/ingap/cifar10_analysis/cifar10_analysis" which is my package location with your one.
+After you will clone this git repository, in files “data_visualization.ipynb”, "cifar_10_train_rev_2.py" and “inference.ipynb” replace "/home/projects/bagon/ingap/cifar10_analysis/cifar10_analysis", which is my package location, with your one.

 Data is not loaded in this repository due to storage limitations.
-So doe the next =>
+So do the next =>
 ```ruby
 mkdir ./cifar10_data/cifar10
 ```